 Simply download the latest file and put it into your plugins folder.
 When the plugin first loads, it will create a config.yml file in the Shopkeepers folder.
 There are several configuration options you can customize.
 See the Configuration Options page for more information.

 Note that this plugin is created to work with CraftBukkit (or alternatively Spigot).
 Bukkit does not have an API for some of the things necessary to make this plugin work.
 This means that other server software (Tekkit, Forge, etc.) will not work with this plugin.

 Creating a Shopkeeper

-To create an admin shopkeeper, just use the command /shopkeeper while looking at a block.
+To create an admin shopkeeper, just use the command /shopkeeper [object type] while looking at a block.
 A villager will be spawned at the block you are looking at.

 To create a player shopkeeper, you will need a villager spawn egg (or whatever item is defined in the config file).
 You must not be in creative mode when creating a shopkeeper.
 First, you can right-click in air (not on a block) to cycle through the different shop types (normal, book, buying, and trading).
-You can also hold sneak while right-clicking to cycle through the shopkeeper types (villager, sign, and witch).
+You can also hold sneak while right-clicking to cycle through the shopkeeper types (villager, sign, witch, ..).
 Then, right click on a chest to select it, then right click on another block to place the shopkeeper at that location.

-You can also create a player shopkeeper by using the /shopkeeper command while looking at a chest, but this only allows you to create a normal shopkeeper and will make the villager stand on top of the chest.
+You can also create a player shopkeeper by using the /shopkeeper [shop type] [object type] command while looking at a chest, but this will make the shopkeeper stand on top of the chest.